curv3d/curv/OpenSCADbis.md

 In the expression `f(x)`, `f` is looked up in the function namespace, and `x` is looked up in the variable namespace.
-The namespace hacks I describe above make function calls work for new style function definitions, and also allow functions to be used in argument position of a function call.
+The namespace hacks I describe above make function calls work for new-style functions, and also allow new-style functions to be used in argument position of a function call.

 However, this hack doesn't let you use a function parameter in the function position of a function call.
-To make this work, we change the interpretation of function call expressions within a new style function definition, so that the function is looked up within the variable namespace.
+To make this work, within a new style function definition, parameter and local variable names are defined in both the variable and the function namespaces.

 ### Limitations
-This still leaves some edge cases, which shouldn't occur frequently:
+This still leaves some edge cases:
-* a global variable F containing a function value can't be called from within an old-style function definition, or from within a variable definition, using the syntax `F(x)`.
+* A global variable F containing a function value can't be called from within an old-style function definition, or from within a variable definition, using the syntax `F(x)`.
 You have to use `(F)(x)` instead.
-* Calling an old-style function F from within a new-style function is tricky, you need to use the syntax `(F)(x)`.
-Or convert F to the new definition syntax by deleting the `function` keyword.
+* Within a variable definition,
+  * You can't call a variable F except using `(F)(x)`.

+### Libraries
+To avoid the need for namespace prefixes, we need special handling for libraries (`use` and `include`).

 ## November 2016
 This proposal is a modification of the OpenSCAD2 proposal,